 Practicing medicine in British Columbia is an involved process requiring paperwork and board exams.
 This investment makes the most sense for those planning a long-term move.
 The ocean, the city or the mountains – which will you choose?
 In BC, you don’t have to choose, you can have them all!

-Many thanks to an Anonymous Member of our community who shared their experiences practicing in British Columbia, Canada.
+Many thanks to an Anonymous Physician Member of our community, an OB.GYN, who shared their experiences practicing in British Columbia, Canada.

 For more personalized Guidance on moving and practicing in Canada, learn about our one-on-one personalized Guidance service.